-Your Vaginal Pain Might Be Clitoral Phimosis
+Your Vaginal Pain Might Be Clitoral Adhesion

-Clitoral phimosis is an anatomical disorder where the hood of skin around a woman's clitoris is fully or partially disabled.
+Clitoral phimosis is an anatomical disorder where the hood of skin around a female's clitoris is fully or partially disabled.
 Essentially, the clitoral hood is too tight, or the patient was born without an opening where the glans of the clitoris can protrude for sexual stimulation.

 "If we're talking about women who truly have a clitoral hood that is so tight that any enlargement of the glans clitoris or simple motion of the area causes pain, then we are talking extremely rare.
 This would likely be less than one in a million.
 I have never seen one and I have examined thousands of women for sexual health-related issues," Marchand said.